rpt26/plasticity_extraction/README.md

 The script is then run with the command "`python optimise_properties.py`" assuming that a suitable python installation and abaqus installation are discoverable from your system's path.
 The simplest option on a windows machine is to install Anaconda and Abaqus and this should work out of the box.

-An example data file and input file are given for a 3000N load.
+An example data file and input file are given for an experiment performed on annealed copper.

 Final material properties are then output in a newly created "results" directory, along with a file detailing the history of the search, mostly to allow us to characterise the optimisation alghorithm and the "shape" of parameter space.
 A load of Abaqus related stuff gets left in the temp directory, but can usually be ignored and deleted.